Skip to content

 • in the url property, set actual hostname and replace "my_idp" with the actual identity provider id as configured above

-5. Go back to the auth.cfg file in SlashDB to the identity provider configuration
+Go back to the auth.cfg file in SlashDB to the identity provider configuration:

 • in the idp section:

-• for metadata use the URL were identity provider metadata can be found or path to the metadata XML file saved in local file system.
-If url is used, it must be reachable from the backend
+• For metadata use the URL were identity provider metadata can be found or the path to the metadata XML file saved in local file system.
+If a URL is used, it must be reachable from the backend.

-• alternatively, configure the section by setting the entityId, url and cert manually.
-The values may be found in metadata xml document
+• Alternatively, configure the section by setting the entityId, url and cert manually.
+The values may be found in the metadata xml document.

 Sample SAML config: